 - 1 teaspoon fresh thyme leaves, for garnish

 - Melt the butter over medium-high heat in a Dutch oven.
 Add the mirepoix (onion, celery, and carrot) and the spices and stir until well mixed.
-Cook for 7 minutes, stirring occasionally, then add the garlic and cook until fragrant, about another minute or two.
+Cook for 7 minutes, stirring occasionally, then add the garlic and cook until fragrant, roughly another minute.

 - While the mirepoix is cooking, melt two tablespoons of butter over medium high heat in a medium-sized frying pan.
 Add the mushrooms, stirring well to coat them in butter, and cook for 10 minutes, stirring occasionally.
 The mushrooms are done when the liquid is evaporated and they start turning brown.